Automattic/jetpack/projects/packages/lazy-images/README.md

 Speed up your site and create a smoother viewing experience by loading images as visitors scroll down the screen, instead of all at once.

+> [!CAUTION]
+> This package is abandoned.
+WordPress Core now uses browsers' native lazy loading, and the code in here conflicts with the Interactivity API added in Gutenberg 16.6.

 ## Usage

 ```php